luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Blazorise-Components/README.md

 # How to install Blazorise Components in your Blazor Web Application

+**Note:**

-**Note:** For more information about this sample visit this URL: https://blazorise.com/docs/start
+For more information about this sample visit this URL: https://blazorise.com/docs/start

+Also visit this URL: https://bootstrap5demo.blazorise.com/tests/buttons

 ## 1. Load the Nuget packages